K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 CSS (Cascade Style Sheet) styling allows you to have a standard format and presentation for the spacing of images/textboxs/headers/etc. In this project I utalized a premade template [^2].

 # Base HTML
 To maintain the same visual format within each page of the program the use of a html named base.
 This HTML file is the shell which all the other pages will be rendered from [^3].
 In other words, it provides the same format for the header, depending if you're logged in the header will show login /register or Home/Add Meme/Logout/Profile.
+Within the base HTML Jinja is to give the url hyper links and for a if statement that if the user is logged in then only certain headers will appear.

 Fig 1: LOGGED IN